nooku/guides.nooku.org/essentials/request-response.md

 Think about the request/response cycle within HTTP:

 1. HTTP request sent
-2. Web server recieves the request and routes the request to the corresponding file
+2. Web server receives the request and routes the request to the corresponding file
 3. File type handler is invoked (e.g. PHP) and file is executed/loaded
 4. Handler returns a response to the web server
 5. Web server returns a response to the browser